DaemonAlex/EmergencyVehicleMenu/README.md

 ## Support
 - For issues, suggestions, or contributions, please use GitHub issues and pull requests.
 Community support is available through the QBCore and OX libraries' official Discord channels.

-*Thank you for using or contributing to the Police Vehicle Modification System!*
+*Thank you for using or contributing!

+This script is free to edit and use in anyway you see fit..